xingt-tang/xingt-tang.github.io/_news/kdd_paper.md

 ---
 layout: post
-date: 2025-05-17
+date: 2026-05-17
 inline: true
 ---

-Two papers about time series and cross-domain recommendation are accepted by KDD 2025 ADS track(February Cycle).
+Two papers about LLM for FinQA and multi-modal CTR are accepted by KDD 2026 ADS track(February Cycle).